It’s a very strange use but sometimes, it can save time and money.

 apt-get install iptables-persistent -y

 It’s not a magic solution but can help in some way.
-In addition, don’t forget to harden your kernel and other configuration to survive.
+In addition, don’t forget to harden your kernel and other configurations to survive.

 You can be interested by : Migration to nftables : from ipset and bogons